-University of Maryland University College (UMUC) seeks adjunct faculty to teach, on site in the United States in the Accounting program.
-Specifically, we are seeking faculty for the following courses:
+University of Maryland University College (UMUC) seeks adjunct faculty to teach in the Accounting program.
+Specifically, we are seeking faculty for the following course(s):

-- Master’s degree in Accounting or a related field from an accredited institution of higher learning
+- Master's degree in Accounting or related field from an accredited institution of higher learning.
+Doctorate preferred.

 - 6 or more years of professional experience in Accounting, Information Systems, Tax or Auditing (including internal auditing and fraud investigation).

 - 3 or more years of teaching experience, online and in person